ZiadAS40/Tribble-Q/README.md

 2. Register and log in.
 3. Try some quizzes.
 4. Go the subscription section.
-5. Subscripe in the first one and enter the promocode 'QQQ100'.
+5. Subscripe in the first one and enter the promocode `QQQ100`.
-6. you can also make pouplate files and make quizzes 'see populate_quizzeis.py for reference'
+6. you can also make pouplate files and make quizzes `see populate_quizzeis.py for reference`
 7. you can populate with
     ```bash
     python3 -m your_file